Log Cabin Chinking Materials and Tools

 Spatula or Scraping Tool

 Look for a spatula tool with flexibility in the blade.
-You will want to apply pressure and bend the blade as you are manipulating and smoothing out the log chinking.
-You should not need to apply much pressure.
-A spatula with a comfortable grip and a stainless steel blade to avoid rusting are best.
+You will want to apply pressure and bend the blade as you are manipulating and smoothing out the sealant material.

 Trowel

-A trowel can help you transfer chinking material between logs and joints.
-With a trowel, you will want to ensure that the chinking is worked into the area properly to allow for maximum coverage, adhesion, and a complete seal.
-A trowel can help you in a variety of ways including removing old mortar.
+A trowel can help you transfer Perma Chink between logs and joints.
+With a trowel, you will want to ensure that the sealant is worked into the area properly to allow for maximum coverage, adhesion, and a complete seal.

 Wire Mesh

 Wire Mesh can be used independently of a backer rod or in addition to the backer rod.
-The wire mesh serves to help hold the caulking material or mortar mix in place between one log and the next log.
+The wire mesh serves to help hold the caulking material or mortar chinking mix in place between one log and the next log.

 Foam Brush

-A foam brush used when chinking can help with smoothing out the chinking product or even cleaning.
+A foam brush used when chinking can help with smoothing out the product or even cleaning.
 If you accidentally apply a little chinking in an area that you didn’t attend you can wet a foam brush to help wipe and clean away the material.

 Grout Bag